saulogt/saulogt.github.io/_posts/2016-11-10-ios-controls-with-inline-closure-event-handlers.markdown

 Simplicity is a key factor in software development.
 If you are an experienced developer, you kind of feel when something is wrong if many steps are required to perform a simple action.
-You can ask yourself: Do we really need to create a delegate or a method and `addTarget` to simply handle a UI event?
+You may ask yourself: Do I really need to create a delegate or a method and `addTarget` to simply handle a UI event?

-I recently became interested in functional programming and the natural way to go functional in Objective-C was using ReactiveCocoa library.
+I recently became interested in functional and reactive programming and the natural way to go functional in Objective-C was using ReactiveCocoa library.
 I remember the first time when I used it; I got completely amazed about the way it worked and how powerful it was.
 Additionally, it solved the UI control event problem by just using `rac_signalForControlEvents` and attach a code block.
-Much better that the delegate and adTarget paraphernalia.
+Much better that the delegate and addTarget paraphernalia.

 Then Swift was out, which included the map/filter/reduce, and I was using ReactiveCocoa mainly to handle UI events.
 So I realized that it was an overkill.